 This time it's the real deal.

-BOND/ROXY has been in the can for over a year and we can now confirm that Bond has, indeed, finally retired from modeling.
+The BOND/ROXY session has been in the can for over a year and we can confirm that Bond has, indeed, finally retired from modeling.
 After 15 photo sessions spanning five years, this is the last chapter in the Bond saga.

 It is fitting that Bond is the first blog entry of the year.
 It is a slot reserved for special models that are prominently featured in the studio's current work.
 Rest assured, we will be featuring additional work from Bond's swan song over the next few months.